nightmode/feri/docs/api/watch.md

 Type: `function`

 Stop watching the source and/or destination folders.
-Also stop the LiveReload server.
+Optionally stop the LiveReload server.

 ```
 @param  {Boolean}  [stopSource]      Optional and defaults to true.
 If true, stop watching the source folder.